PrathamK78/PrathamK78/README.md

 # 💫 About Me:
-🔭 I'm currently working on my Chatbot + Ai image generator project named ENIGMA....<br>🌱 Currently learning animation using Framer Motion , GSAP and Locomotive.<br>☁️ Ask me about MERN stack (need to prepare for interviews)....<br>⚡ Let me think of a fun fact 🤔🤔<br>
+🔭 Peering into the digital cosmos, I'm concocting ENIGMA, my brainchild blending Chatbot magic with AI image wizardry! 🎩

+🌱 Venturing into the whimsical world of animation with Framer Motion, GSAP, and Locomotive.
+Beware, for I shall make pixels dance! 💃🕺

+☁️ Delve into the mysteries of the MERN stack with me!
+Need to prep for those interviews?
+Let's embark on this coding odyssey together. 🚀

+⚡Let me think of a cool fun fact 🤔🤔

 ## 🌐 Socials: